Many people are avoiding the dentist, but if you’re not getting regular check-ups then more serious teeth issues can occur.

 When you are young and living with your parents they decide when you should go to the dentist.
 More often than not, you have no choice but to agree.
 As you get older, unless you have an imperfection with your teeth that embarrasses you – like crooked teeth or overcrowding, you may never think about going to the dentist until you get a toothache.
-You may never need to suffer from a toothache if you attend your dentist once every six months just for a check-up.

 1. Plaque forming on your teeth

 Brushing and flossing helps to reduce the build-up of plaque but it can’t remove everything.
 Eventually the plaque hardens into tartar and becomes the breeding ground for damaging bacteria.
 This can be removed if you attend your dentist every six months.

 2. Tooth decay can go undetected

 By avoiding the dentist, you won’t know if you have a cavity developing in your teeth until you start to feel pain.
 By the time this happens it may be hard for your dentist to treat this without you losing your tooth.
 A six monthly check-up will alert your dentist to the chance of a cavity forming and can stop it before further decay has set in.

 3. Tooth loss can happen with little notice

 There are many things that could lead to tooth loss and it’s not just age.
 Young adults between the ages of 20 and 34 years have on average 5 teeth missing already.
 Diet could be one factor while neglect could be another.
 This could be avoided by visiting your dentist regularly so any issues with your teeth can be detected and treated early.

 4. Gum disease can start without pain